 "Generally, an 8% solution of commercial grade hydrochloric acid is used.
 The acid concentration can be adjusted to suit individual circumstances; a less concentrated solution will require more applications to remove lime bloom but will be less likely to result in an acid etched appearance."

-We think it reasonable to any clear-thinking person that if KRend advocate the use of hydrochloric acid to clean their products, the extremely small amount that may be produced by the application of Lightning Cleanze is certainly acceptable.
+We think it reasonable to any clear-thinking person that if KRend advocate the use of hydrochloric acid to clean their products, the miniscule amount that may possibly be produced by the application of Lightning Cleanze is certainly acceptable.